Arbint/UIWGeneralInfo/documentations/ScheudleTiming.md

 * July 21st is when the spring schedule is due

-* Oct 1st is when spring schedule become live to student
+* Oct 13th is when spring schedule become live to student

+#### Timeline MP has listed:

+* July 21—Deadline to return the schedule to Melinda Poulter (Approved updates begin August 4)

+* Sept.
+8—Schedule submitted to registrar’s office for their input

+* Sept.
+29—Schedule returned to SMD for inspection, questions and minimal changes

+* Oct.
+6—Final to registrar’s office to ensure an accurate schedule goes live

+* Oct.
+13—Schedule goes live and made available to students, advisors and administrators

+* Oct.
+20-Nov.
+7—Advising period

+* Nov.
+14-Nov.
+21—Spring 26 registration begins

 ## Fall Schedule: